Bathurst Street (Toronto): Route description

 Bathurst Street begins in the south at the intersection with Queens Quay.
 The southernmost part of Bathurst, south of the Gardiner Expressway, was heavily industrialized until the 1970s.
 These factories are now gone; in their place, some residential condominium development has occurred, including the extended Queen's Quay.
 South of the intersection, Eireann Quay, a former section of Bathurst Street, runs south to the ferry dock for the Billy Bishop Toronto City Airport on the island and the Western Gap channel which separates the Toronto Islands from the Toronto mainland.

 North of the Gardiner is Fort York on the western side.
 The Sir Isaac Brock Bridge then carries the street across the Union Station Rail Corridor to Front Street.
 The bridge was relocated here in 1916, after being used as a railway bridge over the Humber River.
 North of the tracks, the area is a mix of small commercial and residential buildings on the western fringe of downtown.
 North of Queen Street, the eastern side of Bathurst is the edge of the Alexandria Park cluster of housing projects, while to the west is the Trinity-Bellwoods residential neighbourhood.
 North of Dundas Street, Bathurst is dominated by Toronto Western Hospital on the east.
 This part of the street continues to be a mix of small commercial establishments and residential housing, generally rental apartments.

 North of College Street, Bathurst Street becomes more residential, with the exception of certain areas, chiefly around the intersections with Bloor Street, St. Clair Avenue, and Eglinton Avenue.
 For a short distance north of Bloor, Bathurst is the western boundary of The Annex neighbourhood.

-The University segment of Toronto Transit Commission (TTC) Line 1 Yonge–University crosses underneath Bathurst north of St. Clair, with the St. Clair West station at St. Clair just east of Bathurst.
-North of Eglinton, the street continues as a four-lane arterial road into the former borough of North York.
+The western segment of Toronto Transit Commission (TTC) Line 1 Yonge–University crosses underneath Bathurst north of St. Clair Avenue, just west of the St. Clair West station.
+North of Eglinton, the street continues into the former borough of North York.
 Development along both sides of the road is both residential and commercial, with shopping plazas at many intersections.
 The West Branch of the Don River crosses Bathurst Street north of Sheppard and Bathurst Park (Hinder Property) is on the east side of Bathurst Street.